 How does Synthetix work?

 The platform uses a token called SNX (the Synthetix Network Token), and holding this token allows you to create Synths.
 You do this by locking SNX into a smart contract and minting Synths against this value.
-In order to ensure Synths are fully backed, the system will only you to issue a fraction of the SNX value you lock.
+In order to ensure Synths are fully backed, the system will only allow you to issue a fraction of the SNX value you lock.
 The system currently requires that you lock five times more value into the contract than the Synths you mint.

 Where does SNX derive its value?